-Welcome to Year 1!
+Welcome to the Year 1 page

-• Foxes Class: Mrs Daubney and Mrs Rhodes
+- Foxes Class: Mrs Daubney and Mrs Rhodes

-In our Phonics, we use Unlocking Letters and Sounds to deliver high quality Phonics lessons.
+Phonics - In Phonics, we use Unlocking Letters and Sounds to deliver high quality Phonics lessons.
 Each lesson follows a key process to ensure children are successful in their learning.
 The lesson begins with a revision session (to revise pervious learning) and then new learning is introduced.
 The children are then given opportunities to read and write words linked to the new learning and then read a sentence where this learning is applied.
 Throughout the day, they are then provided with opportunities in all areas to 'bump' into their learning.
 This includes opportunities in Guided Reading, Provision and Adult Led Activities.

 During Year 1, we focus a great deal of our learning on being able to read and use phonics sounds.
 By the end of Year 1, we are aiming for children to be secure in using all the sounds from Level 2- Level 5 in their reading.
 One of the best ways of becoming secure in these sounds is using flashcards daily.